• DOC/DOCX Manuscript Formatting and Copyediting

 Lynette M. Smith understands your world.
 Not only has she been working with book authors for decades, but she is an indie (self-published) author herself.
 See GoodWaysToWrite.com for a list of her published works, and visit the Testimonials page here to see what other authors have said about her work.
+You may enjoy viewing this 32-minute video podcast interview that tells you more about copyediting, as well as this 26-minute video podcast interview that tells you more about formatting of manuscripts (also known as document scrubbing) and proofreading of PDF book layouts.

 When you're ready (or nearly ready) with your best effort at a final draft of your book manuscript in MS Word, that's the time to involve All My Best.
 Here's your step-by-step action plan: